casper-ecosystem/cep-78-enhanced-nft/README.md

 The expected behavior of the NFT contract implementation is asserted by its test suite found in the `tests` folder.
 The test suite and the corresponding unit tests comprise the specification around the contract and outline the expected behaviors of the NFT contract across the entire range of possible configurations (i.e modalities and toggles like allow minting).
-The test suite ensures that as new modalities are added and current modalities are extended no regressions and conflicting behaviors are introduced.
+The test suite ensures that as new modalities are added, and current modalities are extended, no regressions and conflicting behaviors are introduced.
 The test suite also asserts the correct working behavior of the utility session code provided in the client folder.
 The tests can be run by using the provided `Makefile` and running the `make test` command.